Jamie Linden (ice hockey)

 Jamie Marion Linden (born July 19, 1972) is a Canadian former professional ice hockey right winger.
-He played 4 games for the Florida Panthers in the 1994–95 season, collecting 17 penalty minutes.
+He played four games for the Florida Panthers in the 1994–95 season, collecting 17 penalty minutes.
 The rest of his career, which lasted from 1993 to 1998, was spent in the minor leagues.

-His brother is former NHLer Trevor Linden.
+His brother is former NHL winger Trevor Linden.
 Linden and his brother own Linden Construction, a construction firm in Vancouver, British Columbia.